-Using the attached proforma (see page 46) as an estimation for current and future expenses, clearly describe the funding plan.
-This plan must identify the source(es) of non-grant funded contributions to support both start up and subsequent years of tiered costs and sustain the eICU program for a period of no less than three years.
+Using the attached proforma (see pages 45/46) as an estimation for current and future expenses, clearly describe the funding plan.
+This plan must identify the source(s) of non-grant funded contributions to support both start-up and maintenance costs to sustain the eICU program during the three-year funding period.